Glossary: list of terms

 Conventional farming

-A farming method that includes the use of synthetic chemical fertilizers, pesticides and herbicides and genetically modified organisms, allowing this type of farms to be less depending on cultural (crop rotation, inclusion of crops fixing atmospheric N), biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.
+A farming method that includes the use of synthetic chemical fertilizers, pesticides and herbicides (and sometimes genetically modified organisms), to maximize crop yields, allowing these types of farms to be less dependent on cultural (crop rotation, inclusion of crops fixing atmospheric N), biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.
+It often involves large-scale monoculture (growing a single crop over a large area) and mechanized practices to streamline operations and reduce labour costs.

 D-F